Wonton Soup: Proof Structures Under Interventions

 3. Harness and Corpus Design

-wonton-soup treats corpus and run configuration as first-class artifacts.
+Corpus and run configuration are first-class artifacts.
 Corpus builds are manifest-backed and run configs are snapshot-pinned.
-All downstream analysis reads those artifacts directly, which keeps the baseline fixed while we perturb one axis of behavior.
+Downstream analysis reads those artifacts directly, keeping the baseline fixed while only the intervention axis varies.

 We also separate validity from capability.
 Gate A checks that an item is structurally processable for the chosen backend and schema contract.
 Gate B checks whether the provider and search policy can do meaningful work on that valid slice under the configured budget.
 Intervention studies run on slices that pass both gates, so failure modes are easier to interpret.